-The DSE/EIS verified that each Local School System (LSS) or Public Agency (PA) with noncompliance identified in FFY 2013 is implementing the regulatory compliance.
-First, correction is verified in the records of the students where noncompliance was identified.
-Second, using updated data, subsequent to the issuance of the finding, within a specific time period, records were reviewed to determine if those records are compliant.
-If the results yield 100%, correction is verified, consistent with OSEP Memo 09-02.
-Correction was made and verified within one year of the date the LSS/PA was first identified, in writing of the findings of noncompliance.
+The MSDE, DEI/SES verified that each Local School System (LSS) or Public Agency (PA) with noncompliance identified in FFY 2016 is implementing the regulatory requirements.
+First, correction is verified in the records of the students where the noncompliance was identified.
+Second, using updated data, subsequent to the issuance of the written finding, records were reviewed to determine if those records were compliant.
+If the results yield 100% correction is verified consistent with OSEP Memo 09-02.
+The correction was made and verified within one year of the date of the issuance of the written finding of noncompliance to the LSS/PA.
+For FFY 2016, the MSDE, DEI/SES identified six (6) findings of noncompliance.
+Five (5) findings were corrected within one year of issuing the written finding of noncompliance.
+One finding was not corrected within one year and is not yet corrected.